-Aircraft leasing is a capital-intensive business and we have significant capital requirements.
-These requirements include, at times, requirements to make pre-delivery payments, in addition to the requirements to pay the balance of the purchase price for aircraft on delivery.
-As of December 31, 2015, we had 447 new aircraft on order, including 209 Airbus A320neo family aircraft, 109 Boeing 737MAX aircraft, 51 Boeing 787 aircraft, 50 Embraer E-Jets E2 aircraft, 27 Airbus A350 aircraft, and one Boeing 737NG aircraft.
+Aircraft leasing is a capital-intensive business and we have significant capital requirements, including making pre-delivery payments and paying the balance of the purchase price for aircraft on delivery.
+As of December 31, 2016, we had 420 new aircraft on order, including 204 Airbus A320neo Family aircraft, 109 Boeing 737MAX aircraft, 50 Embraer E-Jets E2 aircraft, 38 Boeing 787 aircraft and 19 Airbus A350 aircraft.
 As a result, we will need to raise additional funds to satisfy these requirements, which we expect to do through a combination of accessing committed debt facilities and securing additional financing, if needed, from capital market transactions or other sources of capital.
 If other sources of capital are not available to us, we may need to raise additional funds through selling aircraft or other aircraft investments, including participations in our joint ventures.

-Our existing sources of liquidity are sufficient to operate our business and cover at least 1.2x of our debt maturities and contracted capital requirements for the next 12 months.
-Our sources of liquidity include available revolving credit facilities, unrestricted cash, estimated operating cash flows and cash flows from contracted asset sales.
+Our existing sources of liquidity of \$12.8 billion as of December 31, 2016, were sufficient to operate our business and cover at least 1.2x of our debt maturities and contracted capital requirements for the next 12 months.
+Our sources of liquidity include undrawn lines of credit, unrestricted cash, estimated operating cash flows, cash flows from contracted asset sales and other sources of funding.

-In order to satisfy our contractual purchase obligations which include both pre-delivery payments and aircraft acquisition costs, we expect to incur capital expenditures of approximately \$5 billion per annum, on average, over the next three years based on our current order book.
+In order to satisfy our contractual purchase obligations, we expect to incur capital expenditures of approximately \$5 billion per annum, on average, over the next three years based on our current order book.
 Sources of new debt finance for these capital expenditures would be through access to capital markets, including the unsecured and secured bond markets, the commercial bank market, export credit and the asset-backed securities market.